-The Faculty operates a Project Center offering administrative support to the Faculty's staff in the fields of preparation and implementation of domestic and international scientific grant projects.
-The core areas of activity of the Center include informing the academic community about planned/open calls for project proposals, deadlines, rules, changes and possible problems related to the projects, helping lead researchers to prepare interim and final reports as well as to communicate with grant providers, creating and maintaining a complex database of grant projects of the Faculty, offering grant management advice etc.
+The Faculty operates a Project Center that provides administrative support to the staff in preparing and implementing national and international scientific grant projects.
+The core activities of the Center include informing the academic community about planned or open calls for project proposals, deadlines, rules, changes, and any potential project-related issues.
+It assists lead researchers in preparing interim and final reports and facilitates communication with grant providers.
+Additionally, the Center is responsible for creating and maintaining a comprehensive database of grant projects at the Faculty and offers advice on grant management.

-Year 2016 2017 2018 2019 2020
+Year 2019 2020 2021 2022 2023

-Number of visits to the Faculty 84 69 77 92 115
+Number of visits to the Faculty 92 115 5 34 38

-Number of visits abroad 637 644 720 758 6
+Number of visits abroad 758 6 143 439 430